AdamNEvans/WordleSolver/README.md

 Code Design:
 - Main is in Wordle.java.
-- Initialize a WordleSolver object to run a game
+- Initialize a WordleSolver object to play a game with
 - Create Guess objects, populate the guess results, and pass it to the solver which will reduce its possibilities accordingly
-- Ask the solver for the next guess using the provided GuessStrategy, and repeat until solved or the guess limit is reached
+- Ask the chosen solver for the next guess, and repeat until solved or the guess limit is reached